 If you are wondering why Poland is in the 3rd place and you are interested in outsourcing Polish developers, make sure to read the blog post “Reasons why you should choose Poland for outsourcing IT”!

 Time efficiency?
 Yes, you read it correctly.
 You might be wondering: how come, if the teams are located in different parts of the world and there is a major time zone difference?
 Well, you can speed up the development process when the two teams work individually on their assigned tasks and have it all planned well.
-However, the communication becomes challenging when you want to schedule meetings, your teams have different work ethics or when you can’t fully understand each other e.g. due to language barriers.
+However, the communication becomes challenging when you want to schedule meetings, your teams have different work ethics, or when you can’t fully understand each other e.g. due to language barriers.

-This type of software development becomes increasingly popular, as the technology for developers working remotely is getting more advanced and each day there is a bigger need for using high-quality, more complex softwares.
+In 2007, when outsourcing began to develop more intensively, as many as 66% of surveyed clients in the PWC Global Outsourcing Survey 2007 indicated a clear preference for nearshore outsourcing compared to offshore.
+However, this type of software development becomes increasingly popular, as the technology for developers working remotely is getting more advanced and each day there is a bigger need for using high-quality, more complex softwares.
 Additionally, the COVID-19 pandemic has shown many of us that physical interaction is not necessary to work effectively, which encouraged companies to try out offshoring services.

-What do the costs depend on?
+What do the costs of outsourcing depend on?

 The costs vary depending on the location of the outsourcing partner, e.g in Eastern Europe the average hourly rate is $35-40 (€29-33); in Central, Western and Northern Europe this number is close to $50-$60 (€41-49); in Asia it often amounts $25-$30 (€21-25).

 Thirdly, the length of the project matters.
-In general, the lasting engagements with bigger teams will always come with an increase in overall cost, but can provide greater value in the long-term.
+In general, the lasting engagements with bigger teams will always come with an increase in overall cost but can provide greater value in the long term.
 However, sometimes it happens that in exchange for stable relationships, software development companies are willing to offer better rates to clients who need more of their services for a long period of time.

-To summarize, whether you choose onshoring, nearshoring or offshoring depends on your needs as a company and the nature of the project itself, but overall, the outsourcing allows you to be more flexible.
+To summarize, whether you choose onshoring, nearshoring, or offshoring depends on your needs as a company and the nature of the project itself, but overall, outsourcing allows you to be more flexible.
 You no longer need to burden yourself with looking for and training new in-house employees when you can have a devoted outsourcing team working to their full potential remotely.